 ALSO READ: Top 10 AWS services you should know about

-Did I forget About EFS?
+Did I forget about EFS?

-Traffic Flow:
+Traffic Flow

 In the image above, we can see that depending on the Aggregate Load, the environment continues to satisfy the demand by creating more instances as it grows and the same happens the other way.

-And you might be wondering, What is going to happen to my AWS Resources, well this is it:
+You might be wondering what is going to happen to my AWS Resources.
+Well, this is it.
+Simple, more demand/traffic, more servers to meet it.

 Server Caching / WordPress Caching